PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-If we look on the vertical lines we can extract simplified backbone:
+If we examine the vertical lines, we can identify a simplified backbone.

 <!-- prettier-ignore-start -->
 {% mermaid() %}